MicrosoftDocs/WindowsCommunityToolkitDocs/docs/high-performance/Memory2D.md

 - A 2D `T[,]` array, mapped directly to a `Memory2D<T>` instance.
 - A 3D `T[,,]` array, with a `Memory2D<T>` instance representing a given depth slice (a layer).

 The `Memory<T>` type also exposes a number of utility methods, including most of the same API surface that the standard `Memory<T>` implements.
-For instance, it includes a `Slice(int, int)` method that make it easy to do 2D slicing operations directly on the virtual 2D memory location, with the `Memory2D<T>` instance automatically adjusting the necessary parameters internally to shift its mapping on the right memory area(s) corresponding to the requested result.
+For instance, it includes a `Slice(int, int)` method that makes it easy to do 2D slicing operations directly on the virtual 2D memory location, with the `Memory2D<T>` instance automatically adjusting the necessary parameters internally to shift its mapping on the right memory area(s) corresponding to the requested result.

 ## Syntax